root cause rescue remedy

 Additionally, gratitude reduces lifetime risk for depression, anxiety, and substance abuse disorders.
-Whether it stems from the acceptance of another’s kindness, an appreciation for the majesty of nature, or a recognition of the gifts in one’s own life, gratitude enhances nearly all spheres of human experience.
+Whether it stems from the acceptance of another’s kindness, appreciation for the majesty of nature, or a recognition of the gifts in one’s own life, gratitude enhances nearly all spheres of human experience.

 Journal of Clinical Psychology, 2013

 Down below I’ll share what spurred my cry for gratitude.
 But before I do, I want to express my gratitude for the gut loving fun we’ve had together through the dog days of summer.

 We’ve traversed the twists and turns of the small intestine with one ingredient after another for weeks now, exploring my favorite superfoods for root cause remedy.

 Today’s no different as I have a new ingredient to reveal…

 This week’s summer lovin’ ingredient gets to the root of it: